kevinw26/bk-community-reinvestment-act/README.md

 # bk-cra

 This is a set of scripts to download (if CloudFlare allows it) and parse flat files from the FFIEC Community Reinvestment Act's public data disclosures.
+The files match the pattern `cra\d_.+?\.py` should be executed in alphanumeric sort order.

 This data is kept in fixed-width `.dat` files, making it annoying to work with.
 The files are hosted at `https://www.ffiec.gov/cra/craflatfiles.htm`.
 Because